Aberdeen South (UK Parliament constituency): Current

+The city centre and harbour areas (George Street/Harbour ward) were transferred from Aberdeen North.

 Voting patterns

 Aberdeen South was traditionally a strong Liberal Party constituency until it was won by the Unionist Party at the 1918 general election.
 The constituency subsequently went on to return Unionist MPs to Parliament until the party amalgamated with the Conservatives in 1965.
 The constituency developed into a Unionist-Labour marginal in 1964 and was gained by Labour's Donald Dewar in 1966, who went on to become the leader of the Scottish Labour Party and later the first-ever First Minister of Scotland in 1999.
 From the 1970 general election onwards, Aberdeen South returned Conservative MPs to Parliament.
 The seat was gained by Labour in 1987 and regained by the Conservatives in 1992.
 At Labour's 1997 landslide election victory Aberdeen South fell to Labour's Anne Begg, who represented the constituency until the 2015 general election when the constituency was gained by Callum McCaig of the Scottish National Party.

 Throughout the 2000s, the Liberal Democrats emerged as the main challenger to Labour in Aberdeen South, taking second place in 2005 behind Labour by just 3.2% of the vote.
 In the Scottish Parliament the equivalent Aberdeen South constituency was represented by the Liberal Democrats from 1999 until 2011, when the constituency of Aberdeen South and North Kincardine was gained by the SNP.
 Recently the Conservatives have made a set of substantial advances in Aberdeen South, making gains in the constituency at the 2015 UK general election despite seeing a drop in their national vote share across Scotland.
 At the 2016 Scottish Parliament election the Conservatives finished in second place in the Aberdeen South and North Kincardine constituency, more than doubling their vote share in the constituency and coming behind the SNP by 8.5% of the vote.

 Ross Thomson of the Conservatives went on to gain the seat at the 2017 snap general election with a majority of 4,752 votes (10.6%) ahead of the sitting SNP MP Callum McCaig.

-In 2019, the seat went back to the SNP when Thomson declined to stand again after controversy.
+In 2019, the seat went back to the SNP when Thomson declined to stand again after a scandal.
 Stephen Flynn became the MP with a majority of 3,990 votes with 44.7% of the vote.
 This means that in the 10 years between 2010 and 2019, four MPs from three different parties had represented the seat.
-Notably, since 1964 no candidate has ever managed to secure an absolute majority - 50% of the vote or more.
+Notably, since 1964 no candidate has ever managed to secure an absolute majority – 50% of the vote or more.

+At the 2024 election, Flynn held on to the seat despite a significant drop in his share of the vote, as the Conservative vote also fell, resulting in Labour gaining second place.